 Early British settlers claimed the land for the King and began to farm tobacco, cotton, ginger, indigo and, eventually, sugar cane.
 The island soon became a land full of wealthy sugar plantation owners and their African forced laborers.
 For the next three hundred years only the very wealthiest citizens of Barbados were allowed to vote, ensuring domination by those very wealthy citizens.
 Only in the 1950s did universal suffrage come to Barbados, with trade union founder, suffrage crusader and official “national hero” Sir Grantley Adams riding the crest of this popular wave to became the island’s political leader.
 In 1966 Barbados became independent with another “national hero” at the helm: the Right Honourable Errol Walton Barrow.

 In the early 1990s when Barbados faced economic crisis it worked out a deal with the International Monetary Fund to share the economic pain among all sectors of the population, rich and poor.
-As outlined in this “This American Life”/”Planet Money” report (here’s a pdf transcript), Jamaica took a different approach.
-Today Barbados prospers while Jamaica up to its dreadlocks in debt.
+As outlined in this “This American Life/Planet Money” report (here’s a pdf transcript), Jamaica took a different approach.
+Barbados prospered while Jamaica fell into debt.